DrivAerNet++: A Large-Scale Multimodal Car Dataset with Computational Fluid Dynamics Simulations and Deep Learning Benchmarks: DrivAerNet++ Dataset Generation

 \subsubsection{Domain and Boundary Conditions}

-For the CFD simulations, we used the open-source software OpenFOAM® v11.\footnote{\url{https://openfoam.org/version/11/}}, which is a comprehensive suite of C++ modules that allows for the customization of solvers and utilities in CFD studies and supports parallelization.
+For the CFD simulations, we used the open-source software OpenFOAM® v11,\footnote{\url{https://openfoam.org/version/11/}} a comprehensive suite of C++ modules that supports solver customization, utility development, and parallelization in CFD studies.
+In the field of aerodynamics, only two open-source tools—OpenFOAM~\cite{OpenFOAMv11} and SU2~\cite{su2}—are commonly used, with OpenFOAM being the state-of-the-art tool most widely adopted in both industry and academia for car aerodynamics.
+A review of the literature indicates no significant technical advantages of using SU2 over OpenFOAM for this application.
 We utilized 1:1 scaled models of all car designs and the SIMPLE algorithm (Semi-Implicit Method for Pressure Linked Equations) to couple pressure and velocity in the incompressible fluid simulations.
 These were carried out using the \textit{simpleFoam} solver, which is ideal for steady-state, turbulent, and incompressible flow simulations (In OpenFOAM® v11, the \textit{incompressibleFluid} modular solver replicates \textit{simpleFoam}).

 We selected the state-of-the-art $k$-$\omega$-SST turbulence model based on Menter's formulation~\cite{menter2003ten} for the Reynolds-Averaged Navier-Stokes (RANS) simulations.
 This model is widely used in both academic research and industry due to its ability to overcome the limitations of the standard $k$-$\omega$ model, particularly its sensitivity to the freestream values of $k$ and $\omega$, and its effectiveness in predicting flow separation.